-3. An organization is planning to diversify its business with a maximum outlay of Rs.5 crores.
+1. An organization is planning to diversify its business with a maximum outlay of Rs.5 crores.
 It has identified three different locations to install plants.
 The organization can invest in one or more of these plants subject to the availability of the fund.
 The different possible alternatives and their investment (in crores of rupees) and present worth of the return during the useful life (in crores of rupees) of each of these plants are summarized in the following table.
 The first row of Table has zero cost and zero return for all the plants.
 Hence, it is known as do-nothing alternative.
 Using dynamic programming, find the optimal allocation of the capital to different plants which will maximize the corresponding sum of the present worth of returns.

+Table 2

-Alternative Plant 1 Plant 2 Plant 3
+Altornativo Pla ant 1 Pla ant 2 Pla ant 3

-, atomativo Cost Return Cost Return Cost Return
+Allemative Cost Return Cost Return Cost Return

 1 0 0 0 0 0 0

 2 1 15 2 14 1 3

 3 2 18 3 18 2 7

-4 4 28 4 21 - -
+4 4 28 4 21 -